 Like a lot of young people today, the girl is obsessed with her mobile phone, social media.
 “Over the course of the film, where you see what life is like for raccoons, spotted salamanders, deer and coyotes, she becomes more interested in the world in her own backyard and the ecosystems out there.”

 And she is transformed by what she observes and learns.
 Viewers will have to watch the film themselves, though, to witness how the experiences affected her.

-Todd says “Backyard Wilderness” started in a personal way with her own family.
+“Backyard Wilderness,” which took about four years to make, started in a personal way with her own family, Todd says.
 She and Young have two children, now 13 and 18.
 “We were experiencing this life ourselves, both being filmmakers and passionate conservationists.
 We grew up playing outside, in the woods, learning about nature first hand.
 That’s often not the way kids are learning these days.
 We thought we could use our own experiences about what was happening outside our own house.”

 At the time, she also was reading “Last Child in the Woods,” an influential work about the staggering divide between children and the outdoors by child advocacy expert Richard Louv.

 Todd and Young have extensive backgrounds making films about natural history, cultural stories, documentaries mostly, she says.
 “But we would always come home and be amazed by what was happening in our backyard ecosystem.”

 A big influence on the couple while making “Backyard Wilderness” was Douglas Tallamy, author of “Bringing Nature Home.”
 Many in the Chicago area are familiar with Tallamy, having been introduced to his ecological philosophy when he presented at a West Cook Wild Ones conference a few years ago.

 Tallamy was a scientific adviser on the film.
 “Not only does he have first-hand knowledge, he’s also done a lot of work around his own house to increase biodiversity,” Todd says.